 Back in the early ’60s, the American Rock scene was in need of something new and fresh.
 Initially founded by Berry Gordy, Jr. as Tamla Records back in 1958, by 1960, Motown Records was born, and so was the dawn of a new era.
 Producing groups that provided Soul, R&B, and Pop sounds unique to others in popular music of the day, the label dominated the charts.
 At the forefront of the cultural movement was a female group out of a public housing project in Detroit, Michigan who would not only be the label’s leading act, but challenge for the most popular in the world.
 Initially calling themselves the Primettes, The Supremes were soon born and history was made.

-A group of ladies which once was established as a foursome, historically, the world widely recognizes them as a trio, made up of the names Diana Ross, Florence Ballard, and Mary Wilson.
+A group of ladies which once was established as a foursome, historically, the world widely recognized them as a trio, made up of the names Diana Ross, Florence Ballard, and Mary Wilson.
 This dynamic group of vocalists would go on to attain 12 number one singles on the Billboard Hot 100, become Rock and Roll Hall of Famers in 1988, and remain the most successful all-girl group to this day.
 In fact, during their prime, The Supremes rivalled only The Beatles as the most popular act in the world.

 A part of musical history impossible to ignore, decades later, the songs still live, and with them the performers carry on.
 Among them is original founding member Mary Wilson, who has since written two best selling autobiographies, established a solo career, and all these years later continues to perform to crowds around the world.